kushalchawla/Frustration-Prediction-In-Emails/README.md

 Link to the paper: https://peopleswksh.github.io/pdf/PEOPLES11.pdf

-Link to the Enron FFP dataset: http://bit.ly/2FpPqwF
+Link to the Enron FFP dataset: https://bit.ly/2IAxPab Instructions to use:
+  For Python 3:
+  import pandas as pd
+  df = pd.read_csv("./enron-FFP.csv") #assuming the dataset is downloaded in the same directory as the code file.

 If you use the dataset in your research, please cite:

+1) @inproceedings{khosla2018aff2vec,
+  title={Aff2Vec: Affect--Enriched Distributional Word Representations},
+  author={{Khosla}, S. and {Chhaya}, N. and {Chawla}, K.}, booktitle={Proceedings of COLING 2018, the 27th International Conference on Computational Linguistics}, pages={2204--2218}, year={2018}
+}

-1) @inproceedings{chhaya2018frustrated,
+2) @inproceedings{chhaya2018frustrated,
   title={Frustrated, Polite or Formal: Quantifying Feelings and Tone in Emails}, author={Chhaya, Niyati and Chawla, Kushal and Goyal, Tanya and Chanda, Projjal and Singh, Jaya}, booktitle={Proceedings of the Second Workshop on Computational Modeling of People’s Opinions, Personality, and Emotions in Social Media, NAACL HLT},